 This post was printed in the April 2013 issue of Doors & Hardware

 I’m asked quite often if fusible link arms are still allowed to be used on fire doors.
 The logical place to start is NFPA 80 – Standard for Fire Doors and Other Opening Protectives.
 Fusible links are addressed by NFPA 80, especially with regard to sliding fire doors, and the standard does not limit their use for swinging doors.
-Door operation is divided into three categories – self-closing, automatic-closing, and power-operated doors.
-Here is the section from the 2007 edition of NFPA 80:
+Door operation is divided into three categories within the standard – self-closing, automatic-closing, and power-operated doors.

 3.3.6 Automatic-Closing Device.
 A device that causes the door or window to close when activated by a fusible link or detector.